mvikic/air-quality-linear-regression/README.md

     pip install requirements.txt

 The project was done using Jupyter Notebook, written in the Python programming language.
-There is a paper with detailed data analysis provided called 'Air quality Beijing.pdf'.
+There is a paper with detailed data analysis provided called 'Air quality in Beijing.pdf'.